FOOD HOLIDAY: National Blueberry Popover Day and Cherry Popover Day

-3. PLACE the remaining 1 tablespoon butter, eggs, milk, sugar and salt in a blender and blend until smooth, about 30 seconds.
+3. PLACE the remaining 1 tablespoon of butter, the eggs, milk, sugar, and salt in a blender and blend until smooth, about 30 seconds.
 Turn off the blender, add the flour, replace the lid and blend until just smooth, about 30 seconds.
 Set the mixture aside in the blender.
 If you don’t have a blender, whisk thoroughly in a bowl.

 5. RETURN the muffin pan and baking sheet to the oven.
 Note: After you do this, do not open the oven door at any time during the baking period!
 Bake until the popovers have puffed up and the tops are starting to brown, about 20 minutes.
 Reduce the oven temperature to 350°F and bake until the popovers are golden brown all over, about 15 minutes more.

 6. REMOVE the muffin pan and baking sheet from the oven and place them on a wire rack.
 Remove the popovers from the pan and serve immediately.